 Psilocybin and Cannabis for Protecting and Healing Athletes’ Brains

 Now the medical community is investigating benefits of these drugs that go beyond improving an athlete’s performance on the field.
-In particular, physicians are recognizing the benefits for psilocybin and/or cannabis for treating or preventing some of the detrimental effects of athletic competition– such as head trauma or concussions.
+Specifically, physicians are recognizing the benefits of psilocybin and/or cannabis for treating or preventing some of the detrimental effects of athletic competition– such as head trauma or concussions.

 Psilocybin and/or Cannabis for Treating Concussions

 Recently, some physicians, including Dr. Lester Grinspoon, professor emeritus of psychiatry at Harvard Medical School have asserted that natural substances like cannabis and “magic mushrooms” could provide benefits for treating and preventing brain injuries associated with head trauma, e.g., concussions.